 Things to Remember

-- It is always a good practice to test your code on a sample dataset before applying it to a large and important workbook.
+- It is always good practice to test your code on a sample dataset before applying it to a large and important workbook.

 Download Practice Workbook